 You definitely need the multisite feature if creating a project, you suddenly realize that there are things you can automate.
 If you cannot fully implement the functionality in a single copy mode, you make a certain site, with different templates on different pages, menu bars, etc. Linking them together is an excellent solution.

 Multisite-ness also allows users to maintain their own blogs (you can restrict this in the installation rights of templates, and plugins, and, if desired, delete the user with his/her copy of the site).
 You can also add a variety of plugins to make content management easier for users, and our auto post plugin is definitely a must-have one.

 Here are other advantages worth mentioning:

-all changes and updates can be done within one copy of the WordPress, which does not take up much disk space;
+all changes and updates can be done within one copy of WordPress, which does not take up much disk space;

 one database is used for all sites;